emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 In such cases, one shouldn't be manually changing the default documentation for a script that already existed.

 In another case of using the `package.json` script for start/test, it allows teams to abstract details about their specific dev environment, which makes developers' jobs easier.
-They can use "yarn start" or "pnpm start" without actually having to know which command starts the server.
+They can use `yarn start` or `pnpm start` without actually having to know which command starts the server.
 Moreover, using tooling abstraction provided by npm/yarn helps in staying consistent with industry standards rather than having to use bespoke tools.